||Contact | A-Z Health Index | Events & Meetings|

 We do this by monitoring the health of our communities, identifying and responding to health threats, providing timely and accurate information, enforcing laws that protect health, and providing quality services to prevent and control disease.

-Numerous studies have shown that pregnant women who participate in WIC have longer pregnancies leading to fewer premature births; have fewer low and very low birth-weight babies; experience fewer fetal and infant deaths; seek prenatal care earlier in pregnancy and consume more of key nutrients such as iron, protein, calcium, and vitamins A and C. The WIC program encourages and supports breastfeeding by providing a wide range of breastfeeding services and support activities to expectant and new mothers.
+Studies show that pregnant women who participate in WIC have longer pregnancies leading to fewer premature births; have fewer low and very low birth-weight babies; experience fewer fetal and infant deaths; seek prenatal care earlier in pregnancy and consume more of key nutrients such as iron, protein, calcium, and vitamins A and C. WIC encourages and supports breastfeeding by providing a wide range of breastfeeding services and support activities to expectant and new mothers.

-To make an appointment for WIC service, contact the Kingfisher County Health Department at (405)375-3008 and for additional information visit http://www.ok.gov/health.
+Please check out our WIC Clinic information by clicking on the link in the left column.
+To make an appointment for WIC service, contact the Kingfisher County Health Department at (405)375-3008.
+For additional information visit http://www.ok.gov/health.
+You may also start your WIC application on line by clicking here.

 Throughout 2014, the Kingfisher Community Collaborative (KCC), of which the Kingfisher County Health Department is a member, conducted community health assessments to determine the health status of county residents.
 To do this in an organized, comprehensive way, KCC used the nationally recognized - Mobilizing for Action through Planning and Partnerships (MAPP) process.
 The Kingfisher County Community Health Assessment and its accompanying attachments are listed below and can be viewed by clicking on the links: